Homeowners Insurance When Selling a House in Florida: Key Insights

 • Before listing your home for sale, discuss any changes to your insurance coverage with your provider.

-• Make any necessary policy revisions prior to the close.
+• Make any necessary policy revisions before the close.

 • Verify that the buyer’s insurance is lawful in every way.